JetBrains/teamcity-documentation/topics/upgrade-notes.md

 #### TeamCity Disk Space Watcher

 The following [internal properties](configuring-teamcity-server-startup-properties.md) define free disk space thresholds on the TeamCity server machine:
-* `teamcity.diskSpaceWatcher.threshold` set to 500 Mb by default displays a warning on all the pages of the TeamCity Web UI.
+* `teamcity.diskSpaceWatcher.threshold` set to 500 Mb by default displays a warning on all the pages of the TeamCity web UI.
 * `teamcity.pauseBuildQueue.diskSpace.threshold` set to 50 Mb by default pauses the build queue.
 The `teamcity.diskSpaceWatcher.softThreshold` property is removed.